MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/windowsxamlmanager_initializeforcurrentthread_14911797.md

 # Windows.UI.Xaml.Hosting.WindowsXamlManager.InitializeForCurrentThread

 ## -description
-Initializes the UWP XAML framework early in your desktop application's lifecycle so you can then create [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects before you instantiate a [DesktopWindowXamlSource](desktopwindowxamlsource.md) object.
-These [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects can then be set as the [Content](desktopwindowxamlsource_content.md) of a [DesktopWindowXamlSource](desktopwindowxamlsource.md) to host UWP XAML elements.
+Initializes the framework for hosting [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) content in a non-UWP desktop application (for example, a WPF or Windows Forms application) on the current thread.

 ## -returns
-An object that initializes the [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects that you instantiate after calling this method.
+The object that represents the initialized framework for hosting [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) content on the current thread.

 ## -remarks
-You only need to call this method if you create [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects before you create the **DesktopWindowXamlSource** object in which they will be hosted.
+Call this method early in your desktop application's lifecycle if you want to create [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects before you instantiate the [DesktopWindowXamlSource](desktopwindowxamlsource.md) object that will host them.
 In this case, you must call **InitializeForCurrentThread** before you instantiate the [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects.

 If you create a **DesktopWindowXamlSource** object before you create the [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects that will be hosted in it, you don’t need to call this method.
-In this scenario, the UWP XAML framework makes sure all the objects are initialized to the same thread.
+In this scenario, the framework for hosting [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) content makes sure all the objects are initialized to the same thread.

 You can create as many [WindowsXamlManager](windowsxamlmanager.md) objects as you want on a given thread.
-However, each object holds a reference to the UWP XAML framework, and therefore it is critical to **Close** (**Dispose** in .NET) the objects to ensure that XAML resources are eventually released.
+However, each object holds a reference to the UWP XAML framework, and therefore you must **Close** (**Dispose** in .NET) the objects to ensure that XAML resources are eventually released.

 ## -see-also